krobusgan/krobusgan.github.io/_pages/about.md

 I was born in southern China and completed my basic education there.
 Before I came to Virginia Tech, I gained my fundamental knowledge in Computer Science in Guangxi University for my bachelor degree of network engineering.
 Besides, I got my master’s degree in Computer Science from Florida State University to strengthen my skills.

-I also worked as a teaching assistant for the courses “Data Structure and Algorithm” and “Introduction of Web Application” during my master academic period.
-Generally my responsibilities as a teaching assistant were grading assignments, and providing individual assistance to students for their understanding on the course.
-After that I was working as a full stack software engineer in a law enforcement software development company.
+After graduation for master degree, I was working as a full stack software engineer in a law enforcement software development company.
 My main responsibility are designing and developing software application for the Law Enforcement/Public Safety industry such as developing web application to process criminal data across states.
 I had opportunity to utilize modern front-end technologies such as React and Angular to update the legacy project to improve the performance and user experience of the